ramashishmaurya/Retail-Sales_Analysis/README.md

 3.open jupyter notebook
 jupyter notebook notebook/Analysis.ipynb

 📈 Sample Insights (Optional)
 "west side of the usa have highet sales"
 "Product category 'Technology' has the highest sales ."
 "Ship mode mostly use standard because that is cheap instead of same day and second class" "Company needs to focus to make the technology projects because it has highest sales "

-This is link i uploaded my presentation about the this project
+This is link i uploaded presentation of this project

-<a href = 'https://drive.google.com/file/d/1gGyJUVq5Lrspj7tjT9aaiamaOrTmpoD9/view?usp=drive_link'> Click here to see my presentation </a>
+<a href = 'https://drive.google.com/file/d/1gGyJUVq5Lrspj7tjT9aaiamaOrTmpoD9/view?usp=drive_link'> Click here to see Project Presentation </a>